Inherent color symmetry of quantum Yang-Mills theory: Localization of a singlet quantum gluon state

-The point $r_0=\nu_{11}$ represents a removable singularity, and the energy density has vanished first and second radial derivatives at $r_0$, Fig. 3 (c, d).
+The point $r_0=\nu_{11}$ represents a removable singularity, and the energy density has smoothly vanishing first and second radial derivatives at $r_0$, Fig. 4 (c, d).
 The solution has a minimal energy at phase shift value $\phi_0=\pi/2$, and only at this value the time averaged effective Lagrangian vanishes, as in a case of Maxwell Lagrangian for photon plane waves, providing stability of the ground state.
-The ground state can be treated as a state for the lightest scalar glueball.
-The knowledge of structure of the vacuum condensate allows to estimate the glueball size dependence on conformal mass parameter $M$ and spectrum of lightest glueballs \cite{SM2} in agreement with the Regge theory.
-So that, the vacuum gluon and quark condensates represent inevitable constituent parts of hadrons \cite{brodsky2012}.
+The ground state can be treated as a state of the lightest scalar glueball.